solextech24/alx-prolly/components/forms/As I was studying the documentation mark.md

 Depending on the case maybe it is not convenient to change this every time per code block, so users can add the following comment `<!-- repl* -->` at the first line of the markdown file.

 ### Examples in TypeScript
-If TypeScript is not installed at the current root folder of the workspace, the latest version of TypeScript will downloaded and installed internally.
+If TypeScript is not installed in the workspace, the extension prompts to install a pinned version (configurable), downloads it on consent, and caches it.
+You can change or pin the version in settings to avoid unexpected upgrades.
 ```typescript
 // Try to edit this comment
 function classDecorator<T extends { new (...args: any[]): {} }>(